This event is now closed for registration.

 While the benefits of implementing a wellbeing programme for employees may appear self-evident, organisations do not necessarily consider the benefits that wellbeing programmes can have on their business; employee retention, reduced absenteeism, increased productivity rates, and financial benefits.

-This Summit is aimed at mid to large sized firms who take professional wellbeing seriously.
+This Summit is aimed at all solicitors and firms who take professional wellbeing seriously.
 They may have developed, are currently developing or are considering developing a wellbeing programme themselves.

-The session will open with a brief outline of the Law Society of Ireland Professional Wellbeing Programme, a presentation on the rights, risks and obligations of wellbeing and mental health in the workplace and a discussion around why wellbeing pays – the facts and figures.
-After the morning break there will be a presentation on developing a wellbeing business charter – its adoption, implementation and challenges arising for firms and practice -followed by an interactive panel discussion on the business case for wellbeing including industry experts and the perspectives and experiences of other jurisdictions.
-After lunch our special guests will discuss vicarious trauma, secondary trauma, stress and burnout.
+The session will open with a brief outline of the Law Society of Ireland's Professional Wellbeing Programme and continue with a presentation on the Mindful Business Charter – its adoption, implementation and challenges arising for firms and practice.
+Following this, there will be a presentation on why wellbeing pays – the facts and figures - together with an exploration into the rights, risks and obligations of wellbeing and mental health in the workplace.
+After the morning break there will be an interactive panel discussion on the business case for wellbeing, including industry experts and the perspectives and experiences of other jurisdictions.
+After lunch our special guests, Blindboy and friend, will discuss vicarious trauma, secondary trauma, stress and burnout.

 - Law Society of Ireland Professional Wellbeing Programme